Benklins/flutter-utilities-v1.0.1/README.md

 ### Flutter-utilities

-This is a utilility package for flutter/dart to ease up and clean up repetitive code that makes api requests, regardless of the network library used it can be customised to suit your needs.
+This is a utilility package for flutter/dart is a clean and effient way to handle repetitive code that makes api requests, regardless of the network library used it can be customised to suit your needs.

+### Benefits
+* Cleans code while making api requests.
+* Api request error check is handled in one place.
+* Efficiency
+* Predictable response and error.

 ### Built With